 Faith’s music curriculum contains the integrated components of music theory, voice development, and music appreciation.
 Basic elements such as notation, rhythm, and music terminology prepare the children to read music and explore musical instruments.
 Vocal skills are developed through pitch exploration, ear training, and daily classroom singing.
 Students are introduced to famous composers and some of their works.
 In an effort to develop and use God-given musical talents, students have the opportunity to perform vocally and instrumentally throughout the year.
 Band and individual piano lessons are also offered for a fee.
 To review Faith's academic standards in the area of Music, click here.

 The goals of Faith’s physical education program include: skill development, instruction of sport specific rules, strategies of team and individual sports, physical fitness and cardiovascular development, practical experiences in leadership, teamwork, and sportsmanship, and development of a positive self-image in a safe, structured environment.
 Expectations include participation in all games and activities, respect for peers and instructors, proper care of equipment, and cooperation.
-The P.E. program is designed to enable each child to achieve success while developing an interest in life-long physical activity.
+The P.E. program is designed to enable each child to achieve success while developing an interest in lifelong physical activity.
 Participation in P.E. for students with medical problems or physical limitations will be modified as needed.
 Children in grade 7 will also receive certification in CPR and the use of the AED taught by qualified instructors as part of the overall P.E. curriculum.
+To review Faith’s academic standards in the area of Physical Education, click here.

 Faith Lutheran School recognizes the value of recess for all students in grades K-8.
 Recess provides a mental break from academic studies and promotes physical fitness.
 The following recess guidelines have been established to promote student safety: